CathalDolan/CI_ToDo/README.md

     - An error will appear after first one (I think if there is no CSS or JS files to push) so type: heroku config:set DISABLE_COLLECTSTATIC=1
     - create a Procfile in project folder.
 Remember capital P
     - IN Procfile add web: gunicorn django_todo.wsgi:application
+14. Add host to settings.py.
+In "ALLOWED HOSTS" add heroku app url, inbetween single commas.
+No https//, just the url
+    - Commit and push again to heroku

 # GitHub Merge Dev & Master branch